 - In response to inflationary pressures, monetary policy has been tightened up to levels unheard of for the last 20 years, the question being up to which point in 2023.
-Financial stress arising from the bankruptcy of Silicon Valley Bank has put into question the extent to which monetary tightening should continue. - Markets are now following in parallel financial stress and inflation trends. - The sheer threat of a recession has reduced the price of energy, potentially cooling down inflationary pressures.
-The OPEC+ decision to curtail production, has lifted up prices, but only temporarily. - The discrepancy between the tightening pace of monetary policy in the US and in the Euro Area has led, in 2022, to an appreciation of the USD against the EUR.
+Financial stress arising from the bankruptcy of Silicon Valley Bank has put into question the extent to which monetary tightening should continue. - The sheer threat of a recession should have reduced the price of energy, potentially cooling down inflationary pressures.
+The OPEC+ decision to curtail production, has lifted up prices, but only temporarily. - Markets are following in parallel financial trends, inflation trends and labor market evolutions. - The discrepancy between the tightening pace in the US and in the Euro Area has led, in 2022, to an appreciation of the USD against the EUR.
 The expectation that US inflation may peak before the EZ is reversing this trend this year.